seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

 ## Chapter 5, When to Use Object-Oriented Programming

-- `Sternla` - Object-orientation:
-  - if you have data & behavior <> data structures if only data, functions if only behavior
+- `Sternla` - Object-orientation: if you have data & behavior <> data structures if only data, functions if only behavior, allows for inheritance
-  - if you have interaction between objects: you can use inheritance
 - `Fielmann` - Decorator @property: making methods that look like attributes
-  - Glasses: Use cases: attrib validation, lazy processing, access control or caching content
-  - Lenses: When: methods for actions, attributes in __init__(), properties for setting/getting
 - `Dom` - Manager objects: rely on composite design (knitting objects together) and act like office managers
 - `Hugendubel` - Eager vs. lazy:
   - eager: unzip everything, search, zip everything